-- Deloitte has got green champions in the various offices that encourage waste minimisation and manage our impact on the environment. - We are also encouraged to make use of our investments in video-conferencing facilities to ensure that we keep air travel to a minimum.
+- The Namibian office has got a green champion that encourages waste minimisation and manages our impact on the environment. - We are also encouraged to make use of our investments in video-conferencing facilities to ensure that we keep air travel to a minimum.
 Our Environmental Policy statement also mentions "When possible, make choices that minimize the need for travel, when travel is necessary, we will make choices that minimize the environmental impacts".